pnnl/NWHypergraph/README.md

 ## Use NWHy as a Python Module

-NWHy has been used by [HyperNetX(HNX)](https://pnnl.github.io/HyperNetX/build/index.html) as C++ backend.
+NWHy has been used by [HyperNetX(HNX)](https://pnnl.github.io/HyperNetX/build/index.html) as the C++ backend.
 HNX is a hypergraph library provides classes and methods for modeling the entities and relationships found in complex networks as hypergraphs, the natural models for multi-dimensional network data.
 See
 [NWHy](https://pypi.org/project/nwhy/) PyPI release page and [User Guide](https://pnnl.github.io/HyperNetX/build/nwhy.html) for more information.

+### Pytest

+NWHy uses Pytest framework for the unit test for our Python APIs.
+The unit test cases are under python/test/ directory.

 ## Tools in NWHy